 Below you can view a quick guide to our top picks, but keep reading to learn a lot more about these and other models.

 Should you clean your tongue?

 The concept of tongue scraping is relatively new to the UK, but it has been practised in many cultures for centuries.
-Chances are it’s not something your dentist has recommended; flossing and twice-daily brushing are probably higher on their agenda.
+We all know about twice-daily brushing and flossing, but tongue cleaning is important as well.
+Chances are it's not something your dentist has recommended; flossing and twice-daily brushing are probably higher on their agenda.
 However, start incorporating tongue cleaning into your daily oral hygiene routine and you may notice a number of benefits.